Discovery-IDRs/predIDR/docs/file_management.md

 We'll save the output of any scripts to the conventionally-named `out/` directory.
 This is necessary in cases where a script produces a large number of files, but even if a script only produces a few files, saving them in their own directory prevents git from constantly harassing us about untracked files.

 The specific names and numbers of level -one and -two directories are only a rough outline.
 As the semester progresses, we might find that one of these level-one goals will grow enough in size and complexity that we need to split it into two separate level-one directories.
 There are no hard and fast rules here.
-Project organization is less a set of prescriptions and more of a process of constantly asking yourself, "Would someone with a reasonable background in data science who's never seen this project before be able to understand what's happening?"
+Project organization is less a set of prescriptions and more of a process of constantly asking, "Would someone with a reasonable background in data science who's never seen this project before be able to understand what's happening?"

 ## Naming Conventions